touying-typ/touying/docs/docs/code-styles.md

 ## Convention Over Configuration

-You may have noticed that when using the simple theme, using a level-one title automatically creates a section slide.
+You may have noticed that when using the simple theme, using a level-one heading automatically creates a new section slide.
 This is because the simple theme registers an `s.methods.touying-new-section-slide` method, so Touying will automatically call this method.

 If we don't want it to automatically create such a section slide, we can delete this method: